auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The level beyond a lack of needs is a state of flow.

+---

+"In positive psychology, a [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)), also known colloquially as being in the zone, is the mental state in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.
+In essence, flow is characterized by the complete absorption in what one does, and a resulting transformation in one's sense of time."

+Components of flow:
+- Intense and focused concentration on the present moment
+- Merging of action and awareness
+- A loss of reflective self-consciousness
+- A sense of personal control or agency over the situation or activity
+- A distortion of temporal experience, one's subjective experience of time is altered
+- Experience of the activity as intrinsically rewarding, also referred to as autotelic experience
+- Immediate feedback
+- Feeling the potential to succeed
+- Feeling so engrossed in the experience, that other needs become negligible

+Flow theory postulates three conditions that have to be met to achieve a flow state:

+1. One must be involved in an activity with a clear set of goals and progress.
+This adds direction and structure to the task.
+2. The task at hand must have clear and immediate feedback.
+This helps the person negotiate any changing demands and allows them to adjust their performance to maintain the flow state.
+3. One must have a good balance between the perceived challenges of the task at hand and their own perceived skills.
+One must have confidence in one's ability to complete the task at hand.

+Schaffer (2013) proposed seven flow conditions:

+1. Knowing what to do
+2. Knowing how to do it
+3. Knowing how well you are doing
+4. Knowing where to go (if navigation is involved)
+5. High perceived challenges
+6. High perceived skills
+7. Freedom from distractions

+---

 Haidt proposes the equation for happiness as: H = S + C + V